awsdocs/aws-encryption-sdk-docs/doc_source/implement-caching.md

 /* This is done to facilitate testing. */ export async function testCachingCMMExample() {
-  /* This example uses an AWS KMS keyring.
-The generator key in a AWS KMS keyring generates and encrypts the data key.
+  /* This example uses an &KMS; keyring.
+The generator key in a &KMS; keyring generates and encrypts the data key.
-   * The caller needs kms:GenerateDataKey permission on the AWS KMS key in generatorKeyId.
+   * The caller needs kms:GenerateDataKey permission on the &KMS; key in generatorKeyId.
    */
   const generatorKeyId =
     'arn:aws:kms:us-west-2:658956600833:alias/EncryptDecrypt'

   /* Adding additional KMS keys that can decrypt.
-   * The caller must have kms:Encrypt permission for every AWS KMS key in keyIds.
+   * The caller must have kms:Encrypt permission for every &KMS; key in keyIds.
    * You might list several keys in different AWS Regions.
    * This allows you to decrypt the data in any of the represented Regions.
    * In this example, the generator key
-   * and the additional key are actually the same AWS KMS key.
+   * and the additional key are actually the same &KMS; key.
-   * In `generatorId`, this AWS KMS key is identified by its alias ARN.
+   * In `generatorId`, this &KMS; key is identified by its alias ARN.
-   * In `keyIds`, this AWS KMS key is identified by its key ARN.
+   * In `keyIds`, this &KMS; key is identified by its key ARN.
-   * In practice, you would specify different AWS KMS keys,
+   * In practice, you would specify different &KMS; keys,
    * or omit the `keyIds` parameter.
-   * This is *only* to demonstrate how the AWS KMS key ARNs are configured.
+   * This is *only* to demonstrate how the &KMS; key ARNs are configured.
    */
   const keyIds = [
     'arn:aws:kms:us-west-2:658956600833:key/b3537ef1-d8dc-4780-9f5a-55776cbb2f7f',